 Booking your excursions directly with the company will save you money as there will be no agency fees to pay.
 Once you discover where you want to visit, there are several different options to book in advance.

 The internet is an incredible tool for you to use, and you can gain as much discount as possible.
-If you wait until you reach the island, you can still save money by booking in advance and through the organisation and not an agent.
+If you wait until you reach the island, you can still save money by booking in advance and through the organization and not an agent.

 Rental Properties and Car Hire